Grodzisk County, Greater Poland Voivodeship

-Grodzisk Wielkopolski County (powiat grodziski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
+Grodzisk County (powiat grodziski) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Grodzisk Wielkopolski, which lies 42 km south-west of the regional capital Poznań.
 The county also contains the towns of Rakoniewice, lying 13 km south-west of Grodzisk Wielkopolski, and Wielichowo, 13 km south of Grodzisk Wielkopolski.

 The county covers an area of 643.72 km2.
 As of 2006 its total population is 49,444, out of which the population of Grodzisk Wielkopolski is 13,703, that of Rakoniewice is 3,253, that of Wielichowo is 1,765, and the rural population is 30,723.

 Neighbouring counties

-Grodzisk Wielkopolski County is bordered by Poznań County to the east, Kościan County to the south-east, Wolsztyn County to the south-west and Nowy Tomyśl County to the west.
+Grodzisk County is bordered by Poznań County to the east, Kościan County to the south-east, Wolsztyn County to the south-west and Nowy Tomyśl County to the west.